Throwaway59231/purpura/README.md

 - More Compact "Friends" and "Store" tabs on Friends List
 - Dark purple colors
 - Smoother modals
+- Animations on popouts
+- "Floating" chunks for server list, channel list, and chat area.
 ...and more in progress

 ## Images